3M7E1GAAKNQE31/2024_2025_5ISS_BOUKOUISS_BIGOT_BRUNETTO_HENRIET_JOBARD_GAS_SENSOR/README.md

 The first step in processing sensor data is using a transimpedance amplifier to shape the signal for detection by the Arduino's ADC.
 This stage includes three low-pass filters with the following cut-off frequencies and functions:

-Filter 1: 16Hz – designed to minimize noise from the sensor.
+Filter 1: 16Hz – designed to minimize noise from the sensor.<br>
-Filter 2: 1.6Hz – aims to eliminate 50Hz noise.
+Filter 2: 1.6Hz – aims to eliminate 50Hz noise.<br>
-Filter 3: 1.6kHz – adjusts the signal for compatibility with the Arduino's ADC.
+Filter 3: 1.6kHz – adjusts the signal for compatibility with the Arduino's ADC.<br>
 This circuit was simulated in LTSpice to evaluate the performance of the filters and the transimpedance amplifier.

 The transimpedance amplifier is shown in the following image.